Apple iPhone 16 vs Motorola Moto G Power 5G (2024)

 Which one is better?

-The Apple iPhone 16 is the better buy for most people - its 48MP camera crushes the Moto G Power 5G (2024)'s 50MP in overall performance.
+The Apple iPhone 16 is the better buy for most people - its 48MP camera crushes the Motorola Moto G Power 5G (2024).

 Who should buy each?

-Choose the Apple iPhone 16 if: you want top-notch photography with a 48MP camera, need a powerhouse for gaming, or prefer a premium design.
+Choose the Apple iPhone 16 if: you prioritize high-quality photography with its 48MP camera, want top-tier performance for gaming, or need long-term software support.

-Choose the Motorola Moto G Power 5G (2024) if: you need a phone that lasts 30 hours on a single charge, want a larger display for streaming, or are looking for a budget option with expandable storage.
+Choose the Motorola Moto G Power 5G (2024) if: you need a phone that lasts 2+ days on a charge, want a budget-friendly option with wireless charging, or prefer a larger display for media consumption.

 Conclusion